Taniec z gwiazdami season 16: Scores

 Week 1: Tatiana Okupnik scored 39 out of 40 on her first dance (Rumba).
 It was the highest score ever in Week 1.
-Agnieszka Sienkiewicz and Anna Wyszkoni albo got 39 points in Week 1 in Season 15.
-Norbi got the lowest score in history of the show, scoring 13 out of 40 for his Cha Cha Cha.
+Agnieszka Sienkiewicz and Anna Wyszkoni also got 39 points in Week 1 in Season 15.
+Norbi got the lowest score in history of the show, scoring 13 out of 40 for his Cha-cha-cha.
 It was also the lowest score ever for Cha-cha-cha.
-Michał Szpak (Week 9 & 10) and Zbigniew Urbański (Week 1) albo got 13 points in Season 13.
+Michał Szpak (Week 9 & 10) and Zbigniew Urbański (Week 1) also got 13 points in Season 13.
 Wojciech & Paulina were eliminated despite being 12 points from the bottom.

 Week 2: Tatiana Okupnik received the first perfect score of the season for her Cha-cha-cha.
 It was the highest score ever in Week 2.
 Marcin Najman got 26 points for his Rumba, making it the lowest score of the week.
 Marcin & Hanna were eliminated.

 Week 3: All couples danced to songs from movies.
 Julia Pogrebińska scored 39 out of 40 for her Jive, making it the highest score in this episode.
 Norbi got 20 points for his Jive, making it the lowest score of the week.
 Norbi & Nina were eliminated.

 Week 4: Tatiana Okupnik scored 39 out of 40 for her Jive, making it the highest score in this episode.
 Kamila Szczawińska got 25 points for her Rumba, making it the lowest score of the week.
 Kamila & Robert were eliminated.

 Week 5: All couples danced to national style.
 Ada Fijał scored 39 out of 40 for her Viennese Waltz, making it the highest score in this episode.
-Krzysztof Wieszczek got 27 points for his Cha-cha-cha, making it the lowest score of the week.
+Krzysztof Wieszczek got 26 points for his Cha-cha-cha, making it the lowest score of the week.
 There were also two team dances.
 The teams were chosen by the winner and runner-up couples in 4th episode.
 Tatiana's Team received 37 out of 40 for their Taniec Góralski.
 Julia's Team received 38 out of 40 for their Krakowiak. Łukasz & Magdalena were eliminated despite being 6 points from the bottom.